GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/447aca01-32c9-4a7e-b5a6-572ce946338a)

-When creating it, besides creating a new `Resource Group`, we need to make sure to Enable the `Hierarchical namespace` so that all the objects stored inside the containers will be kept in hierarchical data format.
+When creating it, besides creating a new `Resource Group`, we need to make sure to Enable the `Hierarchical namespace` (see above) so that all the objects stored inside the containers will be kept in hierarchical data format.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/35ebb05d-34b8-4143-a269-caac1aa6e66b)